It has taken almost 20 years for me to truly understand this situation.

 I remember getting calls from my Boeing supplier customers asking what they should do.
-Boeing was just sending the solid model and they did not have an AID to inspect it.
+Boeing was just sending the solid model and they did not provide an AID to inspect it, they were sending the native model with PMI.
+Most did not have a seat of Enovia or Catia 5 to view it.
 I provided drawing services for a year or so until they got the CMM and CMS equipment to inspect the parts to the solid model.

 Ref: Free PMI Importer?

 Today's drawing or documentation modules can deliver much more in the form of communication graphics than just dimensions and annotation.
 They can deliver complete documentation functionality.
 Here are some documents created in IronCAD.
 We can put the model in virtually any format and add any type of annotation we want.
 Beyond engineering we can use this for planning, marketing, Tech Pubs, Illustrations, etc.